Category Archives: Travel

 one has only to reach out to touch the great beyond.

-the smallness of men’s minds is forgotten, the shallowness of
+the smallness of men’s minds is forgotten,

-their ways, the pettiness of so much that surrounds them.
+the pettiness of so much that surrounds them.

 there is nothing tawdry in the world of the high peaks.